 Common settings include outpatient, school settings, early intervention, skilled nursing settings, hospital settings, home health, etc. To learn more about all of the different OT settings, be sure to check out our article, The 13 Most Common Occupational Therapy Settings.

-According to AOTA’s latest Salary and Workforce Survey from 2019, the highest paid settings for occupational therapists include home health and long term care/skilled nursing facilities.
+According to AOTA’s latest Salary and Workforce Survey, the highest paid settings for occupational therapists include home health and long term care/skilled nursing facilities.
 Of course, pay per settings also varies depending on your years of experience and academic credentials.